 - 1 cup/200ml whole milk

-- You need a 9 inches springform cake pan.
+- You need an 8 inches springform cake pan.

 - Prepare the syrup: bring to a boil the water mixed with sugar and simmer for 2-3 minutes.